-This is the policy that determines how and when CCGs will support individual choice of care setting (e.g. care at home, in a care home or elsewhere) for people receiving NHS Continuing Healthcare (CHC) funding.
-It also guides the level of funding for providing care in that setting and includes criteria which ensure individual circumstances are taken into account.
+The policy determines how and when the CCG will support individual choice of care setting (e.g. care at home, in a care home or elsewhere) for people receiving CHC funding.
+It also guides the level of funding for providing care in that setting and includes criteria which ensures individual circumstances are taken into account.

-There are currently over 1,300 people in Leicester, Leicestershire and Rutland who receive NHS Continuing Healthcare funding.
-On an annual basis in LLR we spend more on CHC funding than the majority of other areas across England – in 2015/16 we spent over £73.5million.
+On an annual basis, in Leicester, Leicestershire and Rutland we spend more on CHC funding than the majority of other areas across England – in 2015/16 we spent over £73.5million.

-In summer 2016 we wrote to all patients currently in receipt of NHS Continuing Healthcare funding asking them to complete a questionnaire to help us capture their views.
+ELR CCG began discussing this issue with CHC patients and the public in summer 2016.
+We wrote to 1300 patients in receipt of CHC asking them to complete a questionnaire to help us capture their views.
 We also encouraged family members, carers and members of groups who support people in receipt of NHS Continuing Healthcare funding to share their views.

 You can view the full findings of the questionnaire here.